run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 * Project or department
 * Per project (single, multiple, or all)
 * Per department (single, multiple or all)
+* Per cluster (single, multiple, all)

+Use cost fields at the top of the dashboard to provides calculated costs for:

+* GPU
+* CPU
+* CPU memory (in GB)

 Use the time picker dropdown to select relative time range options and set custom absolute time ranges.
 You can change the Timezone and fiscal year settings from the time range controls by clicking the Change time settings button.